-DRAFT has gotten rid of the salary cap rules that are traditionally found on one-week fantasy leagues.
-The unique leagues let you draft a completely different team every time you enter a new contest.
+DRAFT has gotten rid of the salary cap rules that are traditionally found in one-week fantasy leagues.
+The unique clubs let you draft a different team whenever you enter a new contest.
 This creates an experience similar to the traditional fantasy football league, so it is much easier to adapt to new players.
 While the entire process is simple, it still takes a strong strategy to defeat your opponents.
 These are the four best rules to follow in your DRAFT weekly fantasy football league.

 Pick Best Receiver/Running Back Available in Round 1

 Since these weekly fantasy football drafts are only five rounds, you can’t afford to mess up in the first round.
 This is not the time to take an undervalued player that you think will explode in the upcoming week.
-You need to get a proven star that can be the anchor of your team.
+It would help to have a proven star that can anchor your team.
 Your sleepers will be there later in the draft.
 Since you can start two running backs and wide receivers with your five picks, it is best to take a player at one of these positions in the first round.
-If your first-round pick has a big game, you are in great shape to make some money.
+If your first-round choice has a big game, you are in great shape to make some money.

 Wait on a Quarterback